esp-rs/awesome-esp-rust/README.md

 - [The Rust on ESP Book](https://esp-rs.github.io/book/introduction.html) - The goal of this book is to provide a comprehensive guide on using the Rust programming language with Espressif SoCs and modules.
 - [Embedded Rust on Espressif](https://espressif-trainings.ferrous-systems.com/) - Training for Rust development on ESP32-C3 by [Ferrous Systems](https://ferrous-systems.com/training/).
+- [Scott Mabin - Rust on Espressif chips](https://mabez.dev/blog/posts/) - Quarterly updates about Rust on Espressif chips.
+- [Bare-Metal Rust on ESP32: A brief overview](https://beta7.io/posts/bare-metal-rust-on-esp32/) - Overview of the `no_std` ecosystem on ESP32 chips.

 ## Tools

 - [espflash](https://github.com/esp-rs/espflash) - Serial flasher utility for Espressif SoCs and modules based on [esptool](https://github.com/espressif/esptool).
 - [esp-web-flash-server](https://github.com/bjoernQ/esp-web-flash-server) - WebSocket server for flashing from Visual Studio Code Remote Containers using a web browser.
 - [wokwi-server](https://github.com/MabezDev/wokwi-server) - WebSocket server for running simulations in [Wokwi](https://wokwi.com/) from Visual Studio Code Remote Containers using a web browser.
+- [Wokwi Simulator](https://wokwi.com/rust) - Web browser simulator that supports Rust language on ESP32 chips.

 ## Templates